 UBC owns and operates its own water distribution system.
-UBC’s Energy and Water Services (EWS) unit is responsible for the distribution of potable and firefighting water on the University’s 1,000 acre campus.
+UBC’s Energy and Water Services unit is responsible for the distribution of potable and firefighting water on the university’s 1,000 acre campus.

 Metro Vancouver provides our campus water through the University Endowment Lands (UEL).
-Water is sourced from the Greater Vancouver Water District (GVWD) Sasamat Reservoir.
-We receive water through two separate water mains: one along University Boulevard, and the other along West 16th Avenue.
+Water is sourced from the Metro Vancouver’s Sasamat Reservoir.
+We receive water through two separate water mains: one along University Boulevard and the other along West 16th Avenue.

 UBC’s Pressure Zones